jcolson/jcolson.github.io/_posts/2022-02-14-just-keep-swimming.md

 categories: [cancer]
 title: Just Keep Swimming
 author: Jay Colson
-date: 'Feb 5, 2022'
+date: 'Feb 14, 2022'
 description: Chemotherapy update ... been on the poison since September 11th, 2020
 ---
 ## Cancer Stuff

-It's been a long while since I sent out an update (I think my last one was almost exactly a year ago), so I figured I'd pen one and get it out to everyone.
+It's been a while since I sent out an update (my last one was a little over a year ago), so I figured I'd pen one and get it out to everyone.
+A lot of things have happened, but I'll keep this very succinct.

 I've been on chemotherapy now, every two weeks, consistently since September 11th, 2020.
 The original cocktail stopped working around August of 2021, so my Oncologist (Professor McDermott) determined that I should move to another cocktail called "Liposomal Irinotecan".
 I've been on that every two weeks since.